On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Over-Approximations of the Reachable Set of Unknown Dynamical Systems

 Figure~\ref{fig:diff-inclusion-unicycle} shows that the differential inclusion holds on the unicycle system using a randomly generated trajectory $\mathscr{T}_{15}$.

-\begin{remark} The quality of the differential inclusion of Theorem~\ref{thm:diff-inclusion} depends on how much information on $f$ and $G$ can be obtained from the given trajectory $\mathscr{T}_N$.
+\begin{remark}[\textsc{Persistent Excitation}] The quality of the differential inclusion of Theorem~\ref{thm:diff-inclusion} depends on how much information on $f$ and $G$ can be obtained from $\mathscr{T}_N$.
 Thus, if the trajectory is not \emph{diverse}, it is likely impossible to obtain tight differential inclusions.
 For example, consider one of the corner cases where $u_i =0$ for every data point in $\mathscr{T}_N$.
 In this case, it is impossible to retrieve any information on $G$.
 When the goal is to control the system, control values can be synthesized to diversify the trajectory and obtain tight differential inclusions that help future control decisions.
-For example, excitation-based control (i.e., control inputs that are either zero or nonzero only on a single axis) can be performed to learn the dynamics.
-The resulting trajectory optimizes the amount of information that can be extracted from $f$ and $G$. \end{remark}
+For example, excitation-based control (i.e., control inputs that are either zero or nonzero only on a single axis) can be performed to learn the dynamics. \end{remark}